shrouqanbar/CodonOptimizer/README.md

 * Functions are being adapted to read FASTA format.
 * We usually use codons tables from http://www.kazusa.or.jp/
 ## Usage
-Just type a file name and codon table URL
+* Just type Fasta file name and codon table URL
+* attached an example for fasta files called sequence.fasta